luib01/AISE_project/AUTHENTICATION_SYSTEM.md

 - Access all platform features with personalized experiences
 - Manage their account settings and security
 - View their progress and quiz history
-- Use the AI chat assistant and adaptive quizzes
+- Use the AI Teacher and adaptive quizzes

 The system includes comprehensive security measures and user-friendly interfaces for a complete learning platform experience.